drudilorenzo/ephemeral-github-runner-action/README.md

   ephemeral-github-runner:bootDiskSizeInGB: "100"
   ephemeral-github-runner:bootDiskType: gp2
   ephemeral-github-runner:labels: <comma-separated list of runner labels>
-  ephemeral-github-runner:machineImage: <path to the AWS AMI machine image with Github runner installed>
+  ephemeral-github-runner:machineImage: <AWS AMI name of the machine image with Github runner installed>
   ephemeral-github-runner:machineType: <machine type of your choice>
   ephemeral-github-runner:owner: <GitHub org or username under which the repo is>
   ephemeral-github-runner:repo: <GitHub repo name>